devonapple/ergo_wiki/Node-Configuration-File.md

     # Number of last epochs that will  be used for difficulty recalculation
     useLastEpochs = 100

-    //Proof-of-Work algorithm and its parameters.
-Possible options are "fake" and "equihash". poWScheme {
+    # Proof-of-Work algorithm and its parameters.
+Possible options are "fake" and "equihash".
+    poWScheme {
       powType = "equihash"
-      n = 96 //used by Equihash
+      n = 96 # used by Equihash
-      k = 5  //used by Equihash
+      k = 5  # used by Equihash
     }
   }
 }

 scorex {

   # Wallet settings